Here are the top E-2 visa questions and answers:

 13. Do I need a lawyer?

 Yes.
-Like most Immigration law, the E-2 regulations are complicated and you must demonstrate to immigration officials that you have met all of the legal elements.
-In addition, the documentation requirements for an E-2 Visa are quite extensive and a legal brief must be written linking all of the elements of the Statute to your case.
+Like most immigration law, the E-2 visa regulations are complicated and you must demonstrate to immigration officials that you have met all of the legal elements.
+In addition, the documentation requirements for an E-2 visa are quite extensive and a legal brief must be written linking all of the elements of the statute to your case.